-At all points of the process, additional exercises from positive psychology relating to PERMA can support and further deepen the learning and support the change experience.
-For example, the classic gratitude exercises can act as a self-reinforcing tools for positive emotions.
+At all points of the process, additional exercises from positive psychology relating to PERMA can support and further deepen the learning while supporting the change experience.
+For example, gratitude exercises can act as a self-reinforcing tool for positive emotions.
 Taking the VIA survey allows clients to better understand their signature strengths and help them develop flow and meaning in their lives.
-The “kindness” exercise (doing an unexpected act of kindness makes the “giver” and the receiver feel good) can help increase positive relationship experiences.
+The kindness exercise (an unexpected act of kindness makes the “giver” and the receiver feel good) can help increase positive relationship experiences.

 To summarize, working within the framework of a tried and tested, research-based model such as PERMA can enhance the quality of a coaching session in various ways.

 What PP models do you use in your daily work as a PP practitioner?